 What is the Snake River Stewardship Program?

-- In-stream projects, that include creation of floodplains and wetlands, designed to reduce water surface area, increase water velocity, and increase channel depths.
-This will reduce the surface area exposed to heating, decrease algal mats, and improve habitat.
+- In-stream projects, that include the creation of floodplains and wetlands, designed to reduce water surface area, increase water velocity, and increase channel depths.
+This will reduce the surface area exposed to heating, decrease aquatic algae and plant production, and improve fish and wildlife habitat.

 What has Idaho Power done to date?

-- Construction of the Bayha Island Research Project was completed in November, 2016.
-This project was designed to narrow and deepen a section of the Snake River channel by creating approximately 10 acres of floodplain adjacent to Bayha and Wright islands, increasing water velocity and decreasing heating by reducing the surface area.
+- Construction of the Bayha Island Research Project was completed in November 2016.
+This project was designed to narrow and deepen a section of the Snake River channel by creating approximately 7.5 acres of floodplain adjacent to Bayha and Wright islands (map), increasing water velocity and decreasing heating by reducing the surface area.
+The constructed floodplain, excavated channel, and planted riparian vegetation have successfully weathered high flows and improved aquatic and terrestrial habitat.

 What is Idaho Power planning for the future?